 Shibu Onsen and the 9 healing onsen

 If you chose to stay the night in this area, you should stay in Shibu Onsen.
 I have never seen such a cute and peaceful town.
-At night it is so quite, you only hear the geta (Japanese wooden shoes) of people passing by and the water streams around you.
+At night it is so quiet, you only hear the geta (Japanese wooden shoes) of people passing by and the water streams around you.

 Any Spirited Away fans here?
 Well… then you know the mysterious bathhouse which Chihiro discovered ”Aburaya”.
 It is said that Hayao Miyazaki had depicted the framework of the bathhouse after having inspired by the traditional Japanese Ryokan ”Saigetsurou”.